itoshkov/itoshkov.github.io/git-tutorial.md

 There are many ways to fix this.
 We can assign a unique ID to each copy of the repository (let's say `a` and `b` in our case) and use that ID as part of the commit's IDs: `a:c11` and `b:c11`.
-Assigning unique IDs to each repo is easy right now, but in highly distributed project it might because a hassle.
+An assigning of unique IDs to each repo is easy right now, but in highly distributed project it might cause a hassle.

 We could use random numbers and hope that there won't be any collisions.
 Instead, we'll do something better: we'll compute a SHA-1 sum of the zip file